 Elevation gain – 66 feet

-We rose early this morning, around 4 a.m., for our final march to Machu Picchu.
-After departing Wiñay Wayna, we walked for only a few hundred yards before we reached the checkpoint, a small pavilion where we had to present our passports and trail permit for entry into the sanctuary.
-Our early arrival put us at the head of the line, but we did have to wait until about 5 a.m. when the park ranger arrived to approve our documents.
+This morning we rose around 4 a.m. for our final march to Machu Picchu.
+Upon departing Wiñay Wayna, we walked for only a few hundred yards before we reached the checkpoint.
+At the small pavilion, we had to present our passports and trail permit for entry into the sanctuary.
+Although our early arrival put us at the head of the line, we still had to wait until around 5 a.m. when the park ranger arrived to approve our documents.
 From the checkpoint, we had a very quick walk.
-We navigated our last ridge around the hillside and then completed one final climb up a small set of forested, Inca steps.
+We navigated one last ridge around the hillside and climbed a small set of forested, Inca steps before arriving at Inti Punku.

-Suddenly there we were, standing at the Sun Gate.
-After 6 days, nearly 46 miles, 12,000 feet of elevation gain, and roughly 1,500 Inca steps, we reached Machu Picchu!
+Suddenly there we were, standing at the Sun Gate (Inti Punku), an ancient guardhouse that marked an original entrance to the ancient city.
+After 6 days, nearly 46 miles, 12,000 feet of elevation gain, and roughly 1,500 Inca steps, we’d reached Machu Picchu.

-The view from Inti Punku was incredible – the city of Machu Picchu rested atop the green mountainside, floating above the mighty Urubamba River and small town of Aguas Calientes.
-The modern roadway to the Inca metropolis cut through the hillside in a chain of undulating, hairpin switchbacks.
+The view from Inti Punku was incredible.
+The crumbling ruins Machu Picchu rested atop the green mountainside, floating above the mighty Urubamba River and small village of Aguas Calientes.
+In contrast, a modern roadway to the Inca metropolis zigzagged up the hillside in a series of sharp, hairpin switchbacks.
+It was all somewhat unbelievable.

-But while the great Inca landmark was the ultimate goal, unexpectedly and perhaps unfittingly, the sight of the illustrious ruins was almost anticlimactic.
-For us, it really was about the journey to arrive there.
-To immerse ourselves in the tranquil countryside; to gaze up in awe at the icy slopes of Salkantay; to stand in solitude and wonder atop a soaring, mountain pass; to be enveloped by the trees, flowers and birds of the unspoiled, tropical forests; to walk the same footsteps as the Incas did more than 500 years ago… to me those were the most remarkable moments.
+And while the great Inca landmark was the ultimate goal, the sight of the illustrious ruins turned out to be, unexpectedly, almost anticlimactic.
+For us, it really was about the journey to arrive there: Immersing ourselves in the tranquil countryside.
+Gazing up in awe at the icy slopes of Salkantay.
+Standing in solitude and wonder atop a 16,000-foot mountain pass.
+Being enveloped by the trees, flowers and birds of the unspoiled, tropical forests.
+Walking the same footsteps as the Incas did more than 500 years ago.
+To me, those were truly the most remarkable moments.

 Total distance: 46 miles (74 km)